apache/hawq-docs/ddl/ddl-table.md

 |\> 256 and <= 512|1 \* \#nodes|
 |\> 512|512|

-Attempting to improve concurrency for hash tables by reducing the value of `hawq_rm_nvseg_perquery_limit`, or by tuning `hawq_rm_nvseg_perquery_perseg_limit` to redefine the maximum number of virtual segments in one segment for one query, is generally not recommended.
-Also, changing the value of `default_hash_table_bucket_number` means the hash table data must be redistributed.
+Attempting to improve concurrency for hash tables by reducing the value of `hawq_rm_nvseg_perquery_limit`, to redefine the maximum number of virtual segments in one segment for one query, is not recommended.
+Also, changing the value of `default_hash_table_bucket_number` after initializing a cluster means the hash table data must be redistributed.
 If you are expanding a cluster, you might wish to change this value, but be aware that retuning could adversely affect performance.